volumio/docs/docs/03_Plugin_System/02_Writing_A_Plugin.md

 Details and examples of optional files
 Depending on the plugin, other file may be nedeed.

-#### Uiconfig.json
+#### UIConfig.json
 This file describes the user interface for the plugin configuration, that will appear while clicking on the cog.
+Please note that the filename is case sensitive.

 Please refer to UI Configuration Pages for reference.